pravin-dsilva/power-access-cloud/support/docs/FAQ.md

 ## 4. What is a group and How can I request for more resources?

 **Answer:**
 A Group is a logical unit which controls resource allocation by allocating the maximum vCPU and memory quotas.
-By default, all new users are added to the Extra-small group which includes .5 vCPU and 8 GB of memory.
+By default, all new users are added to the Bronze group which includes .5 vCPU and 8 GB of memory.

 To request for more CPU and memory resources, you can submit a "Request" by clicking on **Upgrade** and selecting a desired group along with the justification for upgrading.
 Please wait for some time until the request is approved by the **Admin** (You will be notified via email on successful approval/ rejection).